Software Alternatives, Accelerators & Startups

 • I started SaaS companies in 2013 and 2021.
 Here's how things have changed

 Funny, because I've started a privacy-friendly analytics tool [0].
 It really happened by "accident", as I initially tried to solve my own problem (analytics for my website without an ugly cookie-banner) and only later discovered there were many existing solutions.
 Now that I went all in on it, I think there is much more to it than just having competing products that look similar at a first glance.
-There are a lot... - Source: Hacker News / over 2 years ago
+There are a lot... - Source: Hacker News / about 4 years ago

 • We built an open-source alternative to Google Analytics